-To detect such security vulnerabilities caused by the omitted or incorrect implementation of logical properties for OAuth, in this paper, we design and implement an automated and scalable tool, called \toolname, to analyze the large program that implements an authorization server supported by OAuth.
-We first identify the security-sensitive properties based on the standard specification~\cite{rfc6749} and security best practices~\cite{oauth-best-practice, rfc6819} for OAuth.
-Then, we meticulously design a query language to express the properties formally, so that they are understandable by the analysis tool and can easily be defined by the developers. \toolname then represents the program for the authorization server at the statement level, while maintaining the control- and data-flow relationship between the statements.
-However, as the implementation of an authorization server can be huge, running analysis on the statement-level representation for the whole program may not scale well.
-To overcome the scalability challenge, our analysis tool automatically identifies the program component that corresponds to OAuth.
-Finally, after \toolname pin-points its scope in the OAuth relevant implementation in the program, it executes the queries to identify the violation of OAuth properties that might expose the authorization server to security attacks.
+To detect such security vulnerabilities caused by incorrect implementation of logical properties for OAuth, in this paper, we design and implement an automated and scalable tool, called \toolname, to analyze the large codebase that implements \oauthserver.
+We first identify the security-sensitive properties based on the standard OAuth specification~\cite{rfc6749} and security best practices~\cite{oauth-best-practice, rfc6819}.
+Then, we meticulously design a query language to formally express the properties so that developers can easily define them and they are understandable by the analysis tool as well. \toolname then represents \oauthserver programs at the statement level using system dependence graphs (SDGs), while maintaining the control and data flow relationship between the statements.
+However, as \oauthserver programs can be huge, running analyses on the statement-level representation for the whole program do not scale well.
+To overcome the scalability challenge, \toolname automatically identifies the program component corresponding to OAuth query.
+Finally, after \toolname pin-points its scope in the OAuth relevant implementation in the program, it executes the query to identify the violation of properties that might expose the server to security attacks.